Tesla Model Y review (2024): Best electric SUV?

 This brings us to comfort, where the sense of spaciousness can certainly be felt throughout the cabin.
 Both at the front and rear, 6-foot 4-inches (198cm) individuals can be seated with ease; the rear middle seat has tighter headroom but given the Model Y has a flat rear footwell design, it means all those sitting at the back can fully stretch out their legs.
 Better still, all seats – that also includes the rear middle one – are heated; the steering wheel is too.

 Note, at the time of writing and in the UK, the Model Y is only available as a five-seater.
-In the US and in select markets, it’s also possible to get it as a seven-seater; that’s pretty unique in the all-electric SUV market.
+In the US and select markets, it’s also possible to get it as a seven-seater; making it standout over rival alternatives.

 Another standard feature that we love is the inclusion of a panoramic glass roof, which stretches almost the entirety of the cabin.
 This brings in additional light and thanks to UV coating means you won’t get a suntan while sitting inside the cabin, either.
 Should you wish to go a step further, a sunshade can be purchased as an additional option.